Bergvca/pyspark_dist_explore/README.md

 ## PySpark Dataframe Distribution Explorer

-Pyspark_dist_explore is a plotting library to get quick insights on data in Spark DataFrames where the heavy lifting is done in Spark.
+Pyspark_dist_explore is a plotting library to get quick insights on data in Spark DataFrames through histograms and density plots,  where the heavy lifting is done in Spark.

-Pypsark_dist_explore has two ways of working: there are 3 plotting functions to create matplotlib graphs easily, and a class (Histogram) to do more advanced explorations while minimizing the amount of computation needed.
+Pypsark_dist_explore has two ways of working: there are 3 functions to create matplotlib graphs or pandas dataframes easily, and a class (Histogram) to do more advanced explorations while minimizing the amount of computation needed.

 ## Functions:
 * **hist(ax, x, \*\*kwargs)**.
 The *hist* function is almost exactly the same as the matplotlib hist function.
 See [here](https://matplotlib.org/examples/statistics/histogram_demo_multihist.html) for examples.
 The only two differences are: